 Kathryn Stott has been the artistic vision behind many major festivals and concert series.
 ‘Piano 2000’ and ‘Piano 2003’ ( Bridgewater Hall, Manchester) established her reputation as an astute programmer; and following the earlier ‘Fauré and the French Connection’ she was appointed Chevalier dans l’Ordre des Arts et Lettres by the French Government.
 From 2009 - 2014 she was Artistic Director of the Manchester Chamber Concerts Society and was Guest Artistic Director of Incontri in Terra di Siena in 2010 and 2011.
 Kathryn curated a series of 6 concerts called ‘Dance!’ for Leeds International Concerts in 2014.
-Kathryn is Artistic Director of the Australian Festival of Chamber Music and joint Artistic Director, with Lars Anders Tomter, of the Fjord Classics festival in Norway.
+Kathryn was joint Artistic Director of the Fjord Classics Festival in Norway in 2017 before moving to take up her position as Artistic Director of the Australian Festival of Chamber Music.

 A dedicated teacher, Kathryn is a visiting professor and Honorary Chair at the Royal Academy of Music in London, holds the position of International Chair at the Royal Northern College of Music in Manchester and regularly visits Chethams School of Music.
 Kathryn joined the piano faculty of the Norwegian Academy of Music in Oslo in 2016.